 Crochet blankets, as i have said on many an occasion in my BLOG, are everywhere.
-They are present in many TV shows as part of the scenery.
+They are present in many TV shows as part of the scenery as you can see HERE.
 They are versatile, they are not too hot, nor too cold, so they are suitable for any weather, and i have gotten used to them as a way of working out my crochet stitches related dilemmas.
 Crochet blankets are so airy, they seem to be just right for anything i need them for.

-I have used them many times to help me work through stitches that i was unsure of, like the Chevron crochet blanket (HERE), Bavarian circle blanket (HERE) Star circle blanket (HERE), and Galaxy stardust universe crochet blanket.
+I have used them many times to help me work through stitches that i was unsure of, like the Chevron crochet blanket (HERE), Bavarian circle blanket (HERE) Star circle blanket (HERE), and Galaxy stardust universe crochet blanket (HERE).

 Sometimes they are a way of introducing colour and warmth and a space to ponder thoughts whilst engaging in something enjoyable.
 Other times they are just something to do or using up leftover yarn and to keep warm during winter months.